New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 • Does not recover depreciation beyond loan amount

 Standard Actual Cash Value (ACV) is what most drivers have by default.
 If your car is totaled, your insurer pays the current market value of the vehicle — factoring in depreciation.
-With the average new car now priced at around $49,353 in early 2026, the depreciation gap in the first year or two can easily exceed $8,000–$12,000.
+With the average new car transaction price crossing $50,000 in late 2025, the depreciation gap in the first year or two can easily exceed $8,000–$15,000.
 That shortfall comes entirely out of your pocket.
-Learn more about how ACV is calculated and what to expect from your insurer.
+Learn more about how ACV is calculated and what to expect from your insurer, or read what to do when your insurance payout isn't enough to replace your car.

 Gap insurance steps in when you owe more on your loan than the ACV of your vehicle.
 It covers the difference between your loan balance and what insurance pays — but it does not put you back in a new car.
 Read our full breakdown of gap insurance costs and coverage to understand when it's worth it.

 New car replacement takes the most aggressive approach: it funds the purchase of a comparable new vehicle outright, regardless of depreciation.
 It's the most comprehensive of the three but also the most limited in eligibility.
 Importantly, new car replacement does not pay off your outstanding loan — if your loan balance exceeds the replacement value, you'll still owe the difference.
 This is why pairing it with gap insurance during the first 1–2 years offers the most complete protection.
-Our GAP insurance auto coverage guide covers how they work together.
+Our gap insurance guide covers how these two work together.

 Pincher's Pro Tip

 If you're financing a new vehicle, consider carrying both gap insurance and new car replacement coverage during the first 1–2 years.
-Together, they provide full financial protection against total loss.
-See our guide on gap insurance explained for full details.
+Together, they provide full financial protection against total loss — no out-of-pocket shortfall and a comparable new vehicle waiting for you.

 Farmers logo